jibingl/CCNA-CCNP/FHRP.md

 HSRP | Hot Standby Reouter Protocol | Cisco | active/standby | 224.0.0.2/102 | 0000.0c07.acXX  0000.0c9f.fXXX | Among subnets
 VRRP | Virtual Router Redundancy protocol |Open-standard | master/backup | 224.0.0.18 | 0000.5e00.01XX | Among subnets
 GLBP | Gateway Load Balancing Protocol | Cisco | AVG/AVF | 224.0.0.102 | 0007.b400.XXYY | Within ONE subnet
+ > Notes:
+ > HSRP has two versions, so there are two values sometimes.
+ > _vMAC_ is used for updating switches' MAC address-table.
- > Notes: HSRP has two versions, so there are two values sometimes.
-The 'X' of vMAC is the group number of associated protocol, and the 'Y' is the AVF number.
+ > The 'X' of vMAC is the _group number_ of associated protocol, and the 'Y' is the _AVF number_.

 ## HSRP
 Typicial Topology